FFAxKenny/cygwin-installer/README.md

 Automated cygwin install.
 Just download the project as a zip file, extract and run cygwin-install.bat to install cygwin + apt-cyg + packages required for apt-cyg + optional packages.

 You can edit the `packages.bat` batch file to specify which optional packages you'd like installed.
+Modify the `SET PACKAGES` variable with which packages you wish to install.

+Current Bugs:
+    * Sometimes fails initial install attempting to install packages. in this case, just wait until cygwin completes it's initial installation and then run it again.
+The second setup should install the listed packages + the required packages for apt-cyg.

 Created by wjrogers: https://gist.github.com/wjrogers/1016065.